-If replacing filter, refer to 8.2.4 Filter Part Numbers, page 443.
+For secondary fuel filter replacement part number, refer to 8.2.4 Filter Part Numbers, page 440.

 - 1. Screw the new secondary filter (A) onto the filter mount until the gasket contacts the filter head. - 2.
 Tighten the filter an additional 1/2 to 3/4 turn by hand.